jint-method/actor-model-prototype/readme.md

 broadcaster.message('recipient-inbox-name', { type: 'message-type' });
 ```

-Along with the `type` additional values can be sent within the data object as long as they're [transferable](https://www.w3.org/TR/html50/infrastructure.html#transferable)
+The message method requires a recipient's name along with a `MessageData` object that contains a `type` string.
+Additional values can be sent within the `MessageData` object as long as they're a [transferable](https://www.w3.org/TR/html50/infrastructure.html#transferable) typed structure.

-Inbox names are **NOT** unique, several scripts can register an inbox such as `broadcaster.hookup('foo', ()=>{}));`.
-When a message is sent to the `foo` recipient all inboxes labeled as `foo` will receive the message
+Inbox names are **NOT** unique and several scripts can register under the same inbox name.
+When a message is sent to a recipient all inboxes labeled as that recipient will receive the message.

-Scripts can register several inboxes with the Broadcaster and can hook all of the inboxes up to one inbox callback function:
+Scripts can register several inboxes.
+All inboxes can point to one inbox callback function:

 ```typescript
 import { broadcaster } from './broadcaster.js';